Kuffs

 Kuffs is a 1992 American action comedy film directed by Bruce A. Evans and produced by Raynold Gideon.
-The film stars Christian Slater and Tony Goldwyn, as well as Milla Jovovich and Ashley Judd in her film debut.
+It stars Christian Slater, Tony Goldwyn, Milla Jovovich, and Ashley Judd in her film debut.
 The plot follows an officer of the San Francisco Patrol Special Police (SFPSP), a private for-hire auxiliary police force separate from the San Francisco Police Department (SFPD), that has officers assign themselves specific areas and work on a for-hire basis.